 Once you see its smooth and delicious texture taking shape add a few sprinkles of sea salt and blend for even distribution.

 Then that’s it you are finished!!!!
 Make sure to store it in a mason jar or any glass container (I use an old salsa jar) and place it in the refrigerator, on the door preferably.
 So simple, quick and easy.
 The longest it has ever taken me aside from that failed attempt I mentioned previously was 20 minutes from start (roasting) to finish (butter in bottle).

-My kids were not too fond of plain almond butter, so I have added sweeteners (honey and raw maple syrup).
+My kids were not too fond of plain almond butter, so I have tried it with added sweeteners (honey and maple syrup).
 If you add any additions like a sweetener or an oil, I have read the “butter” can go rancid faster (after approximately 2 weeks) seeing their are no preservatives.
 My almond butter never seems to last that long so I can’t answer to that 🙂 Without any additions it can last at least 2 months in the refrigerator, on the door.

 Trust me, this tastes so delicious, and definitely more cost effective than the store bought brands.
 Not to mention, how wonderful it is to consume something that you know exactly what you are getting.
 Being that our bodies are a temple of God, how important it should be to us to truly value the fuel we put in our temple to have it function the way He desires.
 Remember “we do not live to eat, but that we eat to live”.